Vivek Malek

 Vivek Malek (born 1977) is an American attorney, businessman, and politician who is the State Treasurer of Missouri.
-First appointed Treasurer by Missouri Governor Mike Parson in 2022, he was elected to a full term in 2024, winning the Republican primary by a plurality and the general election by an almost 20% margin.
+First appointed Treasurer by Missouri Governor Mike Parson in 2022, he was elected to a full term in 2024.
 He is a member of the Republican Party and the first person of color to win state office in Missouri history.

 Early life and education

 Malek was born and raised in India.
 He graduated from Maharshi Dayanand University with a Bachelor of Arts degree and a Bachelor of Law, and went on to receive a Master of Business Administration from Southeast Missouri State University and a Master of Laws from the University of Illinois College of Law.

 Career

 Malek began practicing law in Missouri in 2006.
 In 2011, he established his law firm, Law Offices of Vivek Malek, with a focus on immigration law.
 The Missouri House of Representatives and Senate recognized "his service and contributions to Missouri communities" in 2007 and 2015, respectively, and the St. Louis Business Journal awarded him their Minority Business Leader Award in 2010.
 He also appeared on Business Todays list of "30 under 30."
 In 2020, Governor Mike Parson appointed him to the board of governors of his alma mater, Southeast Missouri State University.

 Prior to his appointment as treasurer, Malek worked in real estate with Nathan Cooper, whose law firm he'd previously worked for.
 Cooper became notorious in St. Louis for unmaintained rental properties.
-Malek describes his involvement as both a family enterprise and passive investment, claiming he was not aware of unaddressed tenant complaints.
+Malek describes his involvement as both a family enterprise and passive investment, saying he was not aware of unaddressed tenant complaints.